maplight/votersedge-voting-info/_documentation/VOTING_INFO_EDITORIAL_WORKFLOW.md

+@TODO -- update this and finalize it... this is a DRAFT!!! edit as necessary.
+---

 We have several content writers adding content for sections of the voting information section.

 ### Voting information section content contribution workflow